 Part II (Session 2).
 Geographic Models.
-Aims and methods of enquiry as a basis for discerning pattern and order in the economic landscape.
+Aims and methods of enquiry as a basis for discerning pattern and order in the economic and social landscape.
 Emphasis on locational models which attempt to explain the pattern and structure of urban settlement and transportation routes.
-Laboratory classes include applications of the models in case studies.
+Introduction to elements of Population Geography.
+A compulsory three-day field tutorial to study an urban complex.